GEM 1 - ELECTRIC CYCLE CONVERSION

-GEM 1 - What does a modern girl do in her spare time?
-She gets on her bike - electric of course.
-Follow her progress on this website.
+What does a modern student do in their spare time?
+They get on their bike - electric of course.
+But in a few days what can be achieved?

-Already well known for her robot design one pupil made the move from Hawks Farm School to Hailsham Community College earlier this year.
-Now she is putting the finishing touches to her latest project - to design a practical electric cycle.
-The first thing to do was paint the bikes frame blue.
-This student admits It is a basic machine with an old 24v pallet cart motor driving the rear wheel.
+The student in this case had almost no design experience before attending Hailsham Community College.
+The brief was to design/build a practical electric cycle.
+The first thing to do was paint the bikes frame blue obviously.
+This student admits it is a basic machine with an old 24v pallet cart motor driving the rear wheel.
 The normal pedal chain-set is reverse fitted to the rear wheel.
 The on/off (go) switch was initially mounted on the handlebars, made from some copper brake tubing - but it just couldn't handle the amps and got too hot.
 It was decided to make a new beefier switch from 15mm copper pipe (plumbing), beaten flat and folded to form the contacts.
 This switch was moved to the foot pedal for comfort and works much better.

 GEM 1 Puch electric cycle motor

 Battery weight is a problem.
-Gemma is using two bulky lead-acid leisure batteries for 'Gem 1', but sees this machine as a development stage in the search for more performance.
+The G1 uses two bulky lead-acid leisure batteries but this machine is a development stage in the search for more performance.
 It's not that the bike isn't fast - it is - around 30mph in 3rd gear (unconfirmed).
 It's just that it could be so much more efficient with a smaller motor such as the Lynch pancake design, an electronic controller and better gearing.
-Gemma says she wants to make the bike more fashionable and is considering if it is possible to incorporate solar cells somehow or a reversible fuel cell!
+The student wanted to make the bike more fashionable and was considering if it would be possible to incorporate solar cells somehow or a reversible fuel cell!
 We like the sound of this especially, but it's all down to cost.
+Imagine what speed would have been obtained using modern lithium ion batteries?

 ELECTRIC CYCLE LINKS: